 There are 35000 creatures and 550 species of marine and aquatic life inhabiting the place.

-You will enjoy strolling around the Kelp forest, the Open Sea Gallery and Splash zone.
+You will enjoy strolling around the Kelp forest, the Open Sea Gallery, and the Splash Zone.
 Monterey’s favorite mascot is the sea otter.
-Guests can enjoy the splash and rhythm as the sea otters balk around and interact with each other and their respective audience.
+Guests can enjoy the splash and rhythm as the sea otters balk around and interact with each other and their respective audiences.
 These otters can be found in their two-story exhibit as they nibble their food and put up quite a show.

 The Open Sea galleries are extremely hypnotic with all kinds of species, from sea otters to stingrays to jellyfish, and there’s a large kelp forest that can be observed from many levels.
 The jellies are held in a unique tank with a circular flow of water suspending them, creating an extremely stunning picture.

 2. Aquarium of the Pacific, Long Beach

 Visit the Aquarium of the Pacific, the largest aquarium in Southern California and the country’s fourth most visited, to view its diverse array of aquatic activities and more than 50 exhibits.

 More than 12000 species are found in the world’s largest sea aquarium.
 In the Southern gallery, you will come across sharks, sea lions, eels, and seals which will steal your breath away.